microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 ## Test the new model

-Having completed the steps above, you should now be able to run a test of the pr and ci builds for the new model.
-Find/Fix bugs as needed until the pr and ci execute successfully.
+Having completed the steps above, you should now be able to run a test of the ci and cd builds for the new model.
+Find/Fix bugs as needed until the ci and cd execute successfully.

 - If using Azure pipelines, run the pipeline, register_data_assets.yml to upload data for the new model.
 - If using github workflows, run the workflow , register_data_assets.yml to upload data for the new model.
-- Upon check-in, the pr model should be triggered automatically.
+- Upon check-in, the ci model should be triggered automatically.
 If it is not triggered automatically, run the pipeline manually.
-- Once the pr pipeline completes, execute the ci pipeline for the new model.
+- Once the ci pipeline completes, execute the cd pipeline for the new model.